Dmut Kušṭa: Manuscripts

 In 1969, Kurt Rudolph had also seen a copy of the text at a private library in Dora, Baghdad.

-A digitized Mandaic version of the Dmut Kušṭa in typesetted Mandaic script has been published online by Majid Fandi al-Mubaraki, a Mandaean living in Australia.
+In 2002, a published version of Dmut Kušṭa in typeset Mandaic script has been published by Majid Fandi Al-Mubaraki, a Mandaean living in Australia.

+Illustrations

+MS Asiat.
+Misc.
+C 12 contains illustrations of various heavenly trees, which are named after (or identified with) uthras.